 Most Affordable Neighborhoods in Charlottesville, VA

-Some of the cheapest neighborhoods in Charlottesville are Lewis Mountain, Downtown Charlottesville, and West Charlottesville.
+Some of the cheapest neighborhoods in Charlottesville are Lewis Mountain, West Charlottesville, and Downtown Charlottesville.
 These neighborhoods offer some of the lowest rent prices in Charlottesville, making them ideal for renters on a budget.
-As of February 26, 2025, the average rent in Charlottesville is $1,662, which is 4.4% higher than last year.
+As of March 29, 2025, the average rent in Charlottesville is $1,690, which is 6.1% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Lewis Mountain